Table of Contents

 3. Indiana Landlord and Tenant Laws

-Indiana imposes specific and distinct requirements for landlords and tenants when executing a Lease/Rental Agreement.
+Indiana imposes specific and distinct requirements for landlords and tenants when executing a lease or rental agreement.
 For example, Indiana law provides for the following:

 - Tenants are entitled to receiving their full deposit back if the property is returned in “good order”.
 The landlord may not use the deposit to pay for what is deemed normal “wear and tear”.

 - Landlords must give advanced notice to tenants before entering the premises of a leased property.

 - A landlord shall provide and maintain all electrical, sanitary, plumbing, heating, ventilating, and air conditioning systems.

 - A heating system must be able to adequately provide heat at all hours.